-- > Timely information sharing is essential to effective safeguarding. - > Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare, and protect the safety, of children. - > The Data Protection Act (DPA) 2018 and UK GDPR do not prevent, or limit, the sharing of information for the purposes of keeping children safe. - > If staff need to share 'special category personal data', the DPA 2018 contains 'safeguarding of children and individuals at risk' as a processing condition that allows practitioners to share information without consent if it is not possible to gain consent, it cannot be reasonably expected that a practitioner gains consent, or if to gain consent would place a child at risk. - > Staff should never promise a child that they will not tell anyone about a report of abuse, as this may not be in the child's best interests. - ➤ The government's information sharing advice for safeguarding practitioners includes 7 'golden rules' for sharing information, and will support staff who have to make decisions about sharing information - > If staff are in any doubt about sharing information, they should speak to the designated safeguarding lead (or deputy)
+- > Timely information sharing is essential to effective safeguarding. - > Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare, and protect the safety, of children. - ➤ The Data Protection Act (DPA) 2018 and UK GDPR do not prevent, or limit, the sharing of information for the purposes of keeping children safe. - > If staff need to share 'special category personal data', the DPA 2018 contains 'safeguarding of children and individuals at risk' as a processing condition that allows practitioners to share information without consent if it is not possible to gain consent, it cannot be reasonably expected that a practitioner gains consent, or if to gain consent would place a child at risk. - ➤ All staff should read the DfE Data Protection guidance for schools (DfE, 2024b) This guidance is aimed at school staff, governors and trustees and sets out how to: comply with data protection law; develop data policies; understand what staff and pupil data to keep and prevent personal data breaches. - > Staff should never promise a child that they will not tell anyone about a report of abuse, as this may not be in the child's best interests.

-Confidentiality is also addressed in this policy with respect to record-keeping in section 14, and allegations of abuse against staff in appendix 3.
+- ➤ The government's information sharing advice for safeguarding practitioners includes 7 'golden rules' for sharing information, and will support staff who have to make decisions about sharing information - > If staff are in any doubt about sharing information, they should speak to the designated safeguarding lead (or deputy) - > Confidentiality is also addressed in this policy with respect to record-keeping in section 14, and allegations of abuse against staff in appendix 3.